Sharp-Data/Predicting-Bike-Rentals/README.md

 **We will be exploring:**

-We will be trying to predict the bike rental count for a one hour time period.
-We will use the following models, to see which one is most accurate:
+We will be trying to predict the bike rental count for one hour time periods.
+We will use the following models to see which one is most accurate:

 - Linear Regression
 - Decision Tree